jefbags/jefbags.github.io/_posts/2015-07-26-In-the-land-of-milk-and-honeypots-:-part-two.md

 	rm /etc/init.d/telnet

-Finally, I changed the port that SSH listens on to something completely random.
+Finally, I changed the port that SSH listens on to something completely random and also bound it to the LAN interface only.

 ## Account Management